RavinderSian/HotelWithAuth/README.md

 # HotelWithAuth
 Hotel project with spring security basic authentication

 This project allows a logged in user to book a room, from a list of displayed rooms.

+This project uses Spring, Spring Security, H2.
+The back end is written in Java and the front end is in HTML/CSS.

 ## How to run